GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 A map insert may appear to be the easiest feature to add since it only consists of an empty map panel.
 What you put in this panel is up to you (and we will show some examples).
 However, unlike the other map features there are two ways to specify the placement of the map insert.
-The first is the standard way of specifying a reference and anchor points and the insert dimensions, while the second specifies a *subregion* in the current plot that should be designated the map insert area.
+The first is the standard way of specifying the reference and anchor points and the insert dimensions, while the second specifies a *subregion* in the current plot that should be designated the map insert area.
 Depending on the map projection this may or may not be a rectangular area.
 Map inserts are produced by the module :doc:`psbasemap` via the **-D** option.
 Unless you